xinxinw1/rsa/README.md

 This will make two files: `<key file>` and `<key file>.pub`

+`-p 300` specifies the size/number of digits of one of the primes generated (the other one has this size + 3 to make factoring harder). `-e 20` specifies the size of the public key constant `e`.

 The format of the public key is `(e n)` and the format of the private key is `(d n)`

 ### Encrypt